Athletics at the 2016 Summer Olympics – Women's 3000 metres steeplechase: Summary

 The medals were presented by Paul Tergat, IOC member, Kenya and Anna Riccardi, Council Member of the IAAF.

 Less than two weeks later, Jebet would set the world record, improving her personal best by almost seven seconds and the world record by six.

-Ruth Jebet has been suspended since February 2018 for testing positive for EPO.
+Ruth Jebet has been suspended since February 2018 for testing positive for EPO, although her Olympic results are unaffected.

 Competition format

 The women's 3000 m steeplechase competition consisted of heats and a final.

 Records

 Prior to the competition, the existing World and Olympic records were as follows.

 The following national records were established during the competition: